aminer/query-with-filters/README.md

 git clone https://github.com/aerospike/query-with-filters.git
 ```
 ###Running the example
-There are two ways to run this example: one way is through code where the data is loaded, indexed and the query is all executed using Java code via the Aerospike [Java Client](https://docs.aerospike.com/display/V3/Java+Client+Guide) API.
+There are two ways to run this example: one way is through code where the data is loaded, indexed and the query is all executed using either Java code via the Aerospike [Java Client](https://docs.aerospike.com/display/V3/Java+Client+Guide) API or C code via the Aerospike [C Client](https://docs.aerospike.com/display/V3/C+Client+Guide) API.
 The other way is via [Aerospike Query Language](https://docs.aerospike.com/pages/viewpage.action?pageId=3807532) (AQL), which is an SQL like language that is executed with the AQL utility.
 ###Using AQL
 To load the test data using AQL and execute the example, use the following command on a Linux machine where Aerospike is installed:
 ```